MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### OSM API URL

 This lists all the configured OSM API instances, allows adding further ones and editing the configuration of existing entries.
-The default configuration contains an entry for the regular openstreetmap.org API and the sandbox API for development and experimentation.
+The default configuration contains an entry for the regular openstreetmap.org API, the sandbox API for development and experimentation and (since 21.1.2) one for OpenHistoricalMap.

 Select _Edit_ from the overflow menu to configure the URLs including read-only sources and authentication method for a specific entry.
 Basic Authentication, OAuth 1.0a and OAuth 2 are supported, however the API instance on openstreetmap.org only supports OAuth 2 since June 2024.
+Additional entries can be added with the "+" button.

 For API instances that support uploading compressed bodies in POST requests, _Support compressed uploads_ can be set.
 By default this is only enabled for the openstreetmap.org API instance.
+Note that OAuth support for entries that are not pre-configured requires adding corresponding client keys,

 These preferences can also be accessed by selecting _Configure_ for the OpenStreetMap Data layer in the layers modal.